WidgetKing/cpextra/docs/variables/command.md

 Assign | xcmndAlert with This is my message
 ```

-...will generate this alert:
+...will cause this alert dialog to appear on screen:

 <img :src="$withBase('/img/alert-no-spaces.png')" alt="Alert displaying: thisismymessage">

-Notice how the spaces have been removed?
-This is because CpExtra removes all white space characters when assignments are made to command variables.
+Notice how the spaces have been removed from the text string?
+This is because CpExtra by default will remove all white space characters when assignments are made to command variables.

-To get around this you can [use square brackets to designate a string.](./special-behaviour.html#for-string-values)
+To get around this default behaviour and show the text as an easily readable string you simply need to [use square brackets to designate a string.](./special-behaviour.html#for-string-values)

 ```
 Assign | xcmndAlert with [This is my message]